c0p4c4b4n4/grpc-grpc-java/_raw/example1/readme.md

 * Protocol Buffers — a multi-language, cross-platform serialization framework
 * IDL (Interface Definition Language) — an extension of Protocol Buffers for defining RPC interfaces
-* HTTP/2 — an application-level protocol
+* HTTP/2 — an application-layer protocol

 ##### Protocol Buffers

-Protocol Buffers (Protobuf) is a serialization framework.
-It includes a compact binary serialization format *and* multi-language libraries.
-This framework is optimized for exchanging short messages that fit entirely within device memory (usually less than a few megabytes).

-Messages are described in a file with the *.proto* extension.
-This file, using the Protobuf compiler, generates domain objects in the selected programming language.
-Also, Protobuf includes libraries for the conversion of these objects to and from the binary format.

-Each message consists of fields with a *type*, *name*, and *identifier* (fields can also have optional *attributes*):
+Protocol Buffers (Protobuf) is a multi-language serialization framework designed to encode structured data into a compact binary format.
+The resulting binary messages are suitable not only for high-performance network transmission but also for persistent data storage.
+Each message is composed of fields with a defined *type*, *name*, and numeric *identifier*, and fields may also include optional *attributes*.
+Messages are defined in *.proto* files, which are processed by the Protobuf compiler (*protoc*) to generate strongly typed domain objects in the target programming language.
+Protobuf also provides runtime libraries for each supported language that manage serialization between in-memory objects and the binary format.

 ```
 message Person {
-    int32 id = 1;
+  string name = 1;
-    string name = 2;
+  int32 score = 2;
-    bool has_photo = 3;
+  bool is_verified = 3;
+  bytes photo = 4;
+  double body_mass_index = 5;

+  enum Status {
+    UNKNOWN = 1;
+    ACTIVE = 2;
+    INACTIVE = 3;
   }
+  Status status = 7;

+  message Address {
+    string country = 1;
+    string city = 2;
+    string street = 3;
+  }
+  Address address = 8;

+  map<string, string> phone_numbers = 9;
+  repeated string email_addresses = 10;
+}
 ```

-*Types* contain *scalar* types — 32/64 bits integers, 32/64 bits floating-point numbers, boolean, strings (UTF-8 encoded or 7-bit ASCII text), and bytes — and *composite* types — enumerations, structures, maps, and arrays.
-Interestingly, the type system contains a few types for describing integer data.
-They allow developers to choose a more compact type depending on whether the number is signed or unsigned and whether these values ​​are mostly small or uniformly distributed across the entire range.
+*Types* include *scalar types* — 32/64-bit integers, 32/64-bit floating-point numbers, booleans, UTF-8 strings, and bytes — as well as *composite types* such as enumerations, structures, maps, and arrays.
+Interestingly, the type system provides several integer types that allow developers to select the most space-efficient representation based on whether the values are positive, negative, or can include both, and whether they are typically small or span the full range.

-*Names* are intended for developer understanding and are not included in the binary message.
+*Names* are intended for developer readability and are not included in the binary message.

-*Identifiers* are used to uniquely identify field values in a binary message.
-These unique identifiers play a crucial role in ensuring backward and forward compatibility during the evolution of Protobuff messages. *Backward* compatibility means that newer code will read older messages. *Forward* compatibility means that older code will read newer messages: new fields that are not present in the old schema will be ignored, and old fields that are deleted in the new schema will have reasonable default values.
+*Identifiers* uniquely identify field values in a binary message.
+These identifiers are essential for maintaining backward and forward compatibility as messages evolve. *Backward compatibility* ensures that newer code will read older messages.
+Much complicated *forward compatibility* ensures that older code will read newer messages: new fields will be ignored, and removed fields will have reasonable default values.

-*Attributes* are additional metadata that can be added to messages.
-Previous versions of Protobuf had various attributes, but in version 3, only two remain: *optional* and *repeated*.
-The *optional* attribute is used to determine whether it was explicitly set or not, even if it's set to its default value.
-The *repeated* attribute is used to describe arrays.
+*Attributes* provide additional metadata for fields.
+Previous versions of Protobuf supported several attributes, but in version 3 only *optional* and *repeated* remain.
+The *optional* attribute is used to determine whether it was explicitly set or not, even to its default value.
+The *repeated* attribute is used to define arrays.

 ##### Interface Definition Language